API keys How to authenticate with Trigger.dev so you can trigger tasks. ### Authentication and your secret keys When you [trigger a task](/triggering) from your backend code, you need to set the `TRIGGER_SECRET_KEY` environment variable. Each environment has its own secret key. You can find the valu

 Run: {run.id}

-; } ``` See our [Realtime documentation](/realtime) for more information. ### useRealtimeRunsWithTag The `useRealtimeRunsWithTag` hook allows you to subscribe to multiple runs with a specific tag. ```tsx "use client"; // This is needed for Next.js App Router or other RSC frameworks import { useRealtimeRunsWithTag } from "@trigger.dev/react-hooks"; export function MyComponent({ tag }: { tag: string }) { const { runs, error } = useRealtimeRunsWithTag(tag); if (error) return
+; } ``` See our [Realtime documentation](/realtime) for more information about the type of the run object and more. ### useRealtimeRunsWithTag The `useRealtimeRunsWithTag` hook allows you to subscribe to multiple runs with a specific tag. ```tsx "use client"; // This is needed for Next.js App Router or other RSC frameworks import { useRealtimeRunsWithTag } from "@trigger.dev/react-hooks"; export function MyComponent({ tag }: { tag: string }) { const { runs, error } = useRealtimeRunsWithTag(tag); if (error) return

 Error: {error.message}